 First off, proper independent research needs to be done in this area (see below), but advocates of nicotine pouches say that they can help you quit smoking and are much healthier than smoking while giving you the same satisfaction as smoking.
 We all know about the harmful effects that smoking has on your lungs.
 Nicotine pouches work differently, however — the same amount of nicotine can be consumed as in smoking, but you do not absorb it via the lungs as you do when smoking.
 The second major benefit is that they do not harm other people and pollute your surroundings, so you can use them anywhere.
 You can easily take a nicotine pouch in a restaurant, for example, without having to step outside.
 It’s easy to see why they are appealing to people.

 What are the best nicotine pouches (and where can I read reviews of nicotine pouches)?

-These are the best nicotine pouches available in 2020:
+These are the best nicotine pouches available right now:

 ZYN is a very popular nicotine pouch brand (probably the most popular) and I definitely recommend trying their COOL MINT flavor, pictured above.
 It takes about 2 minutes for the mint flavor to come through, and after an hour the flavor will subside.
 Available on Nicokick here and on BnB Tobacco here.

 I had some trouble getting these as they’re not available at most places you’d expect.
 The brand is from Dholakia Tobacco, based in India.
 I tried the Blueberry version and found that at 14mg/g, the taste is pretty strong.
 No complaints.
 You can get these online at Snussie.com here (this company is based in Amsterdam, so it may be a bit of an inconvenience shipping to the US).

 ZoneX / Zone X Review